Italian couple ‘Romeo and Juliet’ met from their balconies during lockdown. Now they’re engaged.

 Barred from stepping closer than 200 meters away (about 220 yards), a smitten D’Alpaos was desperate to show his affection to Agnelli.
 He started by sending multiple bouquets of flowers, but then decided that wasn’t enough.

-In an effort to put his love on full display, D’Alpaos hung an old bed sheet with “Paola” emblazoned in big, bold bubble letters from his apartment complex in late March.
+In an effort to put his love on full display, D’Alpaos hung an old bedsheet with “Paola” emblazoned in big, bold bubble letters from his apartment complex in late March.

 “It was such a lovely surprise,” said Agnelli, adding that the banner made her even more excited to meet her very own “Romeo” face to face.